egiden/django-contact-us-tools/docs/source/base_message_model.rst

     :type: bool
     :value: True

-    Indicates if copyright notice should be displayed in the email.
+    Indicates if a copyright notice should be displayed in the email.

 .. attribute:: BaseMessage.DISP_REVIEW_LINK
     :type: bool